 I think by now you’ve all managed to figure out that I haven’t always been the poster child of health, and up until about 9 years ago I hated (actually hate may be too strong of a word) I disliked beans.
-Now that being said, there are a few instances where beans belong: in my burrito, pureed into a tasty hummus, heck I even don’t mind when beans make an appearance in chili.
+Now that being said, there are a few instances where beans belong: in my burrito, pureed into hummus, heck I even don’t mind when beans make an appearance in chili.
 But if someone 9 years ago had approached me and said, “hey, want a bite of my black bean brownie?!?
 I probably would have sucker punched them in the throat.

 Fast-forward to a few years later where I became a little more experimental with baking… EPIC FAIL and you can read all about it HERE